wireapp/wire-ios/README.md

 These steps allow you to build only the Wire umbrella project, pulling in all other Wire frameworks with Carthage.
 If you want to modify the source/debug other Wire frameworks, you can open the `Carthage/Checkouts` subfolder and open the individual projects for each dependency there.

-You can then use `carthage build --platform ios` to rebuild the dependency and use it in the umbrella project.
+You can then use `carthage build --platform iOS` to rebuild the dependency and use it in the umbrella project.

 ### Known limitations